openid/authzen/api/authorization-api-1_0.md

   * Who can edit medical records between 8 am and 3 pm?
   * Who can edit?
   * What can happen at 3 pm from Glasgow?

+The Access Evaluation API exists in two flavors:
+* A single request/response exchange
+* A multiple decision request/response exchange whereby an API request contains multiple authorization requests and the response contains as many authorization decisions.

 # API Specification
 The Authorization API has two parts, Access Evaluation and Search.
 Each of these is defined below.
 The definition is transport-agnostic.
 Refer to the Transport section for example bindings.